AndreyChizhikov/codenvy_task/README.md

-For the building, runing and testing of this project you should have Java8, Maven3, Tomcat 8.0.26 or later installed.
+For the building, running and testing of this project you should have Java8, Maven3, Tomcat 8.0.26 or later installed.

 P.1 To build the project, you should open cmd, go to the project folder and enter in command-line:
     mvn war:war.